 Deliverables Due date 1.
-Activity 1 - Management of environmental monitoring programs • EMP programs are specific to monitoring the Finfish sector's key risks through annual review.
-Ongoing • Licence holders provide the information required to submit EMP forms electronically.
-28 February 2022 If requested, hard versions of the EMP proformas are sent to licence holders to ensure that they are received.
+Activity 1 - Management of environmental monitoring programs EMP programs (annual and periodic) are specific to monitoring the Finfish sector's key risks through annual review.
+Ongoing Licence holders provide the information required to submit EMP forms electronically.
+28 February 2023 If requested, hard versions of the EMP proformas are sent to licence holders to ensure that they are received.
 28 February 2022 Follow up correspondence/contact to all licence holders that have not submitted EMP proformas or where there is information missing.
-31 March 2022 Entry of EMP data into the Finfish database.
-31 May 2022
+31 March 2023 Entry of EMP data into the Finfish database.
+31 May 2023

-• Accurate and timely analysis of data collected from EMP reports (e.g. collect and analyse within timeframes established for each reporting period so that further action can be taken if required) (refer Program 4: Compliance for actioning noncompliance).
+Accurate and timely analysis of data collected from EMP reports (e.g., collect and analyse within timeframes established for each reporting period so that further action can be taken if required) (refer Program 4: Compliance for actioning noncompliance).
 Analysis includes viewing against EMP data against the Regulations, biomass held on site, and mapping of the co-ordinates of sea-cages to determine if fallowing occurred on site and position of sea-cages relative to the lease boundaries.
-31 May 2022 • Analysis of benthic videos are obtained and assessed as part of the EMPs.
-Ongoing • EMP summary of EMP reports is available through a publically available Aquaculture Report on the PIRSA website.
-September 2022 • Liaise with industry and SARDI to maintain the Service Level Agreement and regional EMP program to ensure the program is maintained according to schedule.
-Ongoing • Liaise with industry, SARDI and the Environment Protection Authority to facilitate industry requests for changes in biomass held within sites in Boston Bay.
-Ongoing • Review, troubleshooting and maintenance of a database to allow licence holders to access, fill out and submit EMP proformas electronically.
+31 May 2023 Analysis of benthic videos and data are obtained and assessed as part of the periodic EMPs.
+Ongoing EMP summary of EMP reports is available through a publically available Aquaculture Report on the PIRSA website.
+September 2022 Liaise with industry and SARDI to maintain the Service Level Agreement and regional EMP program to ensure the program is maintained according to schedule.
+Ongoing Liaise with industry, SARDI and the Environment Protection Authority to facilitate industry requests for changes in biomass held within sites in Boston Bay and Louth Bay.
+Ongoing Review, troubleshooting and maintenance of a database to allow licence holders to access, fill out and submit EMP proformas electronically.
 Ongoing 2.
-Activity 2 - Response to environmental issues • Implement accurate and timely action by licence holders in response to issues identified from submitted EMP reports, site visits and complaints (e.g. marine debris) - including the potential to issue Environment Protection Orders, as an Administering Agency under the Environment Protection Act 1993 .
-Ongoing • Approvals and review of strategies relating to interactions with marine mammals and escape of stock (until a sector-based strategy is developed and adopted).
-As required • Liaison with industry, SARDI and DEW to develop sector-based strategies relating to finfish aquaculture and interactions with marine mammals and seabirds and escape of stock.
-June 2022 Conduct appropriate investigations of reported and potential protected species interactions/entanglements and escapes.
+Activity 2 - Response to environmental issues • Implement accurate and timely action by licence holders in response to issues identified from submitted EMP reports, site visits and complaints (e.g., marine debris, escape of stock, navigation hazards) - including the potential to issue Environment Protection Orders, as an Administering Agency under the Environment Protection Act 1993 .
+Ongoing Review of monthly reporting of seal confinements as defined in the strategy relating to interactions with marine mammals and escape of stock.
+Monthly Conduct appropriate investigations of reported and potential protected species interactions/entanglements, debris and escapes.
 As required 3.
-Activity 3 - Provide input to and alignment with State and National environmental policy, legislation and strategies • The Finfish sector is represented at inter- and intra- Departmental and Agency meetings and workshops on environmental issues or development of new legislative arrangements/tools (e.g. new and amended zone policy discussions, licence applications, EPA's review of ANZECC water quality guidelines, sector-based strategies, marine debris, research opportunities).
-As required Input is provided on behalf of the Finfish sector to internal PIRSA documents, EPA scorecards which evaluate the health of the marine As required environment and external legislation or policies that may impact the Finfish sector.
-4. Activity 4 - Identify research needs/opportunities for sustainable aquaculture planning and management • Accurate and timely input to the development of research initiatives that contribute to more efficient and adaptive management.
+Activity 3 - Provide input to and alignment with State and National environmental policy, legislation and strategies • The Finfish sector is represented at inter- and intra- Departmental and Agency meetings and workshops on environmental issues or development of new legislative arrangements/tools (e.g., new and amended zone policy discussions, licence applications, EPA's review of ANZECC water quality guidelines, marine debris, research opportunities).
+As required Input is provided on behalf of the Finfish sector to internal PIRSA documents, EPA scorecards which evaluate the health of the marine environment and external legislation or policies that may impact the Finfish sector.
+As required

+4. Activity 4 - Identify research needs/opportunities for sustainable aquaculture planning and management Accurate and timely input to the development of research initiatives that contribute to more efficient and adaptive management.
 Specific examples include industry support through development of projects under the umbrella of Innovative Solutions, Marine Innovation SA, Australian Seafood CRC projects, sustainable finfish aquaculture and seagrass and workshops conducted with the South Australian Research and Development Institute.
-As required • Recommendations from research initiatives are implemented in an accurate and timely manner (e.g. environmental monitoring program development and review, carrying capacity modelling).
+As required Recommendations from research initiatives are implemented in an accurate and timely manner (e.g., environmental monitoring program development and review, carrying capacity modelling).
 Ongoing